 31 January 2016

-I don’t know why this DVD was recommended to me, but it sounded good from the reviews, and I was given it for Christmas just over a year ago; it’s taken us this long to decide to watch it.
+I don’t know why the DVD of 'The English Teacher' was recommended to me, but it sounded good from the reviews.
+I was given it for Christmas just over a year ago and it’s taken us this long to decide to watch it.

 Julianne Moore stars as Linda, a single teacher in her forties.
 She lives on her own, and - according to the introductory voice-over - mostly enjoys her days, living vicariously in the novels she devours.
 She’s an inspiring teacher whose students enjoy her classes, and she’s fiercely independent.
 So much so that when an ex-student happens to see her, she rather over-reacts at first…